eregs/regulations-core/README.md

 ## Configurable Read and Write Endpoints

-The read-only end points can be activated by delegating to *regcore.urls* and turning on the *regcore* and *regcore_read*; write end points can be activated by turning on *regcore_write*.
+The read-only endpoints can be activated by delegating to *regcore.urls* and turning on the *regcore* and *regcore_read*; write endpoints can be activated by turning on *regcore_write*.

 ## Configuration-Dependent Libraries